plyght/valet/SETUP.md

-# Valet — Simple Setup and Tailscale Funnel Guide
+# Valet — MCP Server Setup and Tailscale Funnel Guide

-This guide walks you through getting Valet running on your Mac and safely sharing it using Tailscale Funnel.
+This guide walks you through getting Valet running on your Mac as an MCP (Model Context Protocol) server and safely sharing it using Tailscale Funnel.
 It includes copy‑paste commands you can run in Terminal.

 ## What Valet does (in simple words)

-- Valet is a small gate for an AI to reach your Mac.
+- Valet is an MCP server that lets AI assistants safely interact with your Mac
-- It can only:
+- It implements JSON-RPC 2.0 over HTTP and provides three tools:
-  1) Read files inside one folder you choose
+  1) Read files inside one folder you choose (`fs_read`)
-  2) Write files inside that same folder
+  2) Write files inside that same folder (`fs_write`)
-  3) Run a short approved list of commands
+  3) Run a short approved list of commands (`exec`)
-- Every call must include your secret token and come from your approved website URL.
+- Every call must include your secret token in the URL path and come from your approved website URL.
 Valet also enforces time and size limits and logs what happens.

 ---